trevorgribble/RepData_PeerAssessment1/PA1_template.md

 ## Imputing missing values

-Calculate and report the total number of missing values in the dataset
+Calculate and report the total number of missing values in the original dataset

 ```r
 sum(is.na(activitydata$steps))